Tomorrowland (Mad Men): Plot

 At the SCDP offices later that day, Don tells the other partners and Joan about the engagement, receiving their congratulations after a moment of shock.
 Peggy and Ken, elated over landing the Topaz account, are caught off guard when they learn of Don's engagement.
-Peggy remains to speak to Don alone, and registers her shock at Don's news.
-Don tells her that Megan reminds him a lot of Peggy, and that she has the "same spark."
-Later, Joan and Peggy discuss how the men's personal news outweighs their own reasons for celebration.
-Joan later talks by phone to her husband Greg, who is shown on an Army base in Vietnam in uniform, and discusses her pregnancy (revealing that she had not had an abortion earlier in the season).

-After stalling for much of the day, Don finally calls Faye to end their relationship and inform her of his sudden engagement.
-Faye, clearly upset, tells Don that she hopes "[Megan] knows you only like the beginnings of things," before hanging up on him and immediately bursting into tears.
+After stalling, Don finally calls Faye Miller to end their relationship and inform her of his sudden engagement.
+Later, Joan vents to her husband over the phone, and reveals to the audience that she did not get an abortion and is having a baby soon.

 Don arrives at the Ossining house and is surprised to find Betty still there, having arranged to meet a real estate agent.
-After retrieving a hidden bottle of liquor, they toast each other and Betty confides in Don that her new home isn't perfect (implying that her new life with Henry isn't everything she thought it would be).
-Don simply tells her that if it isn't perfect she can move again, then tells her that he is engaged.
-Betty, momentarily shocked but not surprised, congratulates him.
+Betty confides in Don that her new home isn't perfect; Don tells her that if it isn't perfect she can move again, then tells her that he is engaged.
+Betty, shocked but not surprised, congratulates him.
 When the doorbell rings, Don walks out to answer the door and Betty walks out in the opposite direction.
-The liquor bottle and the glass they both drank from remain at the countertop for the remainder of the frame, possibly hinting at, finally, some kind of mutual affection, as they clearly still think about each other.

-The episode ends with Don and Megan in his bed.
-Megan is fast asleep, while Don lies awake, staring out of his window into the New York night.